Krapp's Last Tape: Analysis

+Black-and-white imagery features heavily throughout the play.

 Characters

 Although there is only one person onstage, there are a number of 'characters' mentioned throughout.
 The play is considered to be Beckett at his most autobiographical, and it does draw heavily on biographical detail.
 He once told the scholar Lawrence Harvey, though, that his "work does not depend on experience – [it is] not a record of experience.
 Of course you use it."
 Beckett takes elements from his own life, his failed love life, his drinking, his – at the time – literary failures and looks where things might have gone.
 "When, in 1956, Vivian Mercier saw him in Paris, he told him that he felt 'all dried up, with nothing left but self-translation.'"